The Rainforest Foundation has Protected

 Fighting Deforestation in the Darien

 A huge part of our work is mapping the rainforest.
 Ever wonder why?
 Without highly detailed maps, communities can’t prove the rainforest they protect is their ancestral land.
 Once their forests are mapped, the Rainforest Foundation US works with communities to fight for the legal recognition of their land, create sustainable development plans and guard their forests.
 Together we are ensuring their forests remain in safe hands.

 Carlos Doviaza spends his days in two very different ways, but the goal is always the same: protecting his community’s rainforests.

-Depending on where you run into Carlos Doviaza, he looks no different from any other tech-oriented millennial.
-Find him in Panama City and you are likely to see him at a computer working with his data, or in meetings in offices throughout the city.
-But he is just as likely to be in the middle of a rainforest: flying a drone and identifying illegal logging in real time in the Darien, taking GPS coordinates to determine the ancestral boundaries of a community in Western Panama, , or training the newest generation of indigenous environmental activists to fly drones, map, and monitor their lands.
+Find Carlos Doviaza in Panama City and he looks no different from any other tech-oriented millennial.
+You are likely to see him at a computer working with his data, or in meetings in offices throughout the city.
+But he is just as likely to be in the middle of a rainforest: flying a drone and identifying illegal logging in real time in the Darien, taking GPS coordinates to determine the ancestral boundaries of a community in Western Panama, or training the newest generation of indigenous environmental activists to fly drones, map, and monitor their lands.